-The student should present a 15-20-minute summary (usually in a PowerPoint presentation) of the research reviewing the statement of the problem and concentrating on the results and conclusions.
+The student should present a 15-20-minute summary of the research reviewing the statement of the problem and concentrating on the results and conclusions.
 The Committee discusses the dissertation, asks questions of the student, and makes recommendations for the final revision.

-At the end of the dissertation defense (usually around the 50-minute mark), the Dissertation Chair should excuse the visitors and the student for a brief executive session.
+At the end of the dissertation defenses, the Dissertation Chair should excuse the visitors and the student for a brief executive session.
 Discussion relative to the final decision will ensue.
 The Dissertation will either be a) approved with non-substantive revisions (committee members may choose to sign the approval pages on site), b) approved with substantive revisions (committee signatures will be granted only after revisions are approved), or c) disapproved.
 In the event of disapproval, the committee and the student will meet to discuss requirements for approval.
 The student is readmitted, and a review of the status of the work is provided.